kammitama5/kammitama5.github.io/_posts/2017-5-11-Thursday-May-11th.md

   I could not be more grateful.
 Thank you for everything, (whoever you are, dear reader :).
 It means a lot.

+- I've also *never* been to either Boulder or St. Louis, so...yeah.
+I have no idea *what* to expect.
+These two years have been the most amazing of my life, I *love* programming and the tech community, and I couldn't be more thankful or happier.

 ## Kata Solved:

 You have -> Two players "black" and "white".